svaarala/duktape/doc/json.rst

 Other differences include:

-* Ecmascript DoubleStringCharacter accepts source characters between U+0000 and U+001F (except U+000A and U+000D, which are part of LineTerminator).
+* ECMAScript DoubleStringCharacter accepts source characters between U+0000 and U+001F (except U+000A and U+000D, which are part of LineTerminator).
 JSONStringCharacter does not.

-* Ecmascript DoubleStringCharacter accepts LineContinuation, JSONStringCharacter does not.
+* ECMAScript DoubleStringCharacter accepts LineContinuation, JSONStringCharacter does not.

-* Ecmascript DoubleStringCharacter accepts and parses broken escapes as single-character identity escapes, e.g. the string "\\u123" is parsed as "u123".
+* ECMAScript DoubleStringCharacter accepts and parses broken escapes as single-character identity escapes, e.g. the string "\\u123" is parsed as "u123".
 This happens because EscapeSequence contains a NonEscapeCharacter production which acts as an "escape hatch" for such cases.
 JSONStringCharacter is strict and will cause a SyntaxError for such escapes.

-* Ecmascript EscapeSequence accepts single quote escape ("\\'"), JSONEscapeSequence does not.
+* ECMAScript EscapeSequence accepts single quote escape ("\\'"), JSONEscapeSequence does not.

-* Ecmascript EscapeSequence accepts zero escape ("\\0"), JSONEscapeSequence does not.
+* ECMAScript EscapeSequence accepts zero escape ("\\0"), JSONEscapeSequence does not.

-* Ecmascript EscapeSequence accepts hex escapes ("\\xf7"), JSONEscapeSequence does not.
+* ECMAScript EscapeSequence accepts hex escapes ("\\xf7"), JSONEscapeSequence does not.

 * JSONEscapeSquence accepts forward slash escape ("\\/").
-Ecmascript EscapeSequence has no explicit support for it, but it is accepted through the NonEscapeCharacter production.
+ECMAScript EscapeSequence has no explicit support for it, but it is accepted through the NonEscapeCharacter production.